Spring Allergies in Pakistan: Natural Prevention & Relief Guide

 Monitor Pollen Counts and Plan Around Them

-Pollen counts in Pakistan’s major cities are highest between 6–10 AM, especially on warm, dry, windy days.
-Counts are lower on rainy days (rain washes pollen from the air) and in the late afternoon.
-If you know your worst days and times, planning outdoor activities accordingly — early morning runs moved to evenings, keeping windows closed in the morning — can dramatically reduce exposure.
-Several international pollen monitoring apps cover Pakistani cities, and local news services often report on pollen levels during peak season.
+Once you know your worst days and times, plan around them.
+Move early morning runs to the evening.
+Keep windows closed in the morning.
+These small shifts can dramatically cut your exposure.
+Several international pollen apps cover Pakistani cities, and local news often reports pollen levels during peak season.

 Nasal Saline Irrigation: Underused and Highly Effective